 This histogram is a graph showing the distribution of each primary color's brightness level in the image (RGB or red, green, and blue).
 The horizontal axis indicates the color's brightness level (darker on the left and brighter on the right), while the vertical axis indicates how many pixels exist for each color brightness level.
 The more pixels there are toward the left, the darker and less prominent the color.
-The more pixels there are toward the right, the brighter and denser the color.
-If there are too many pixels on the left, the respective color information will be lacking.
+The more pixels there are too many pixels on the left, the respective color information will be lacking.
 If there are too many pixels on the right, the color will be too saturated with no gradation.
 By checking the image's RGB histogram, you can see the color's saturation and gradation condition, as well as white balance inclination.

-▶ Searching for Images Quickly
+► Searching for Images Quickly